plannigan/columbo/docs/usage-guide/validators.md

 `BasicQuestion` allows the user to provide arbitrary text as the answer to the question.
 However, there are frequently constraints on what is considered a valid answer.
 Providing a `Validator` for the question allows `columbo` to verify that the text provided by the user satisfies those constraints.
-If the answer is not valid, `columbo` will the user that the answer is not valid and ask them to try again.
+If the answer is not valid, `columbo` will tell the user that the answer is not valid and ask them to try again.

 !!!
 Note Implicit Validators